pts/pts-xtiny/README.txt

 Your contributions are welcome and appreciated.

+See also Q31 for readily available alternatives such as pts-xstatic.

 Q7.
 Which programming languages are supported?
 """"""""""""""""""""""""""""""""""""""""""""""
 Currently C and i386 assembly (as accepted by the GNU assembler) are